misterpotts/fabricate/docs/index.md

 ## Sponsor this project

-Fabricate is currently maintained by [MisterPotts].
+[MisterPotts] builds Fabricate alone, in his spare time, for free.
+It's sort of like how DMs do all of that prep, buy the books, paint the miniatures, but that players just _turn up_.

-You can support him on [Patreon] for access to:
+If you like Fabricate and want to do more than just turn up, you can support him on [Patreon] for access to:

 - A library of over 500 RPG crafting icons
 - Early access to Fabricate releases
 - A small amount of 5E content
-- Good feels
+- The ✨ good feels ✨ that come from supporting a module author
+- Access to Patron Discord channels and the ability to vote on new features

 ----